200020624/docker.github.io/toolbox/overview.md

 * Kitematic, the Docker GUI

-* a shell preconfigured for a Docker command-line environment
+* A shell preconfigured for a Docker command-line environment

 * Oracle VirtualBox